PremiseHealth/angularjs-styleguide/README.md

     ----app.js (the app definition for the Angular app)
     ----/assets (images)
     ------logo.png
-    ----/less (LESS files for things other than pages/directives)
+    ----/less (less files for things other than pages/directives)
-    ------main.less (the main LESS file for the app.
+    ------main.less (the main less file for the app.
 Should import LESS files from directives & pages
     ------variables.less
     ----/app (angular app files)
     ------/components (directives go here)